Vaifathuy/vaifat-rxswift-training/Notes/vault/observables.md

 - If any of the sequences emit and error, the merge() observable immediately relay the error, then terminates.

 ### With _`combineLatest`_ operator:
-The operator combines _`values`_ from serveral observable sequences,whose types could possibly be the same or different, and it then return an observable whose type is the closure return type.
+The operator combines _`values`_ from serveral observable sequences, whose types could possibly be the same or different, and it then returns an observable whose type is the closure return type.

 ![](/assets/images/2021-09-30-11-27-52.png)